adonislive/TAKP-Client-Underthehood/README.md

 6. Run Auto Analysis in Ghidra

-7. Your Ghidra decompile will now show TAKP Client source code in Psuedo C format for the selected file
+7. Your Ghidra decompile will now show TAKP Client decompiled code in Psuedo C format for the selected file